Skip to content

 Look at the resulting plot

-Questions for lab 1.1 - model formulation:
+Questions for lab 1A

 In your lab report, you should answer the following questions: